FourierFlows/GeophysicalFlows.jl/docs/src/contributing.md

 We encourage using [unicode](https://docs.julialang.org/en/v1/manual/unicode-input/) characters when writing docstrings, e.g., use `α` instead of `\alpha`.
-This makes rendering as similar as possible between REPL's `help?>` mode in in the Documentation.
+This makes rendering as similar as possible between REPL's `help?>` mode and in the Documentation.

 You can preview how the Documentation will look like after merging by building the documentation locally.
 From the main directory of your local repository call